 Please reach out to the appropriate contact if you have a concern about our operations, an idea about how we can improve, or anything you want to bring to our attention.
 Additionally, we would like to hear your thoughts on this Report.
-As we prepare future reports, we will consider input from a wide range of stakeholders-employees, investors, neighbors, contractors and industry experts-with respect to their expectations for our sustainability reporting and performance.
+As we prepare future reports, we will consider input from a wide range of stakeholders with respect to their expectations for our sustainability reporting and performance.